haraldreingruber/blog/rppt-week-02-three.js-viz-with-theo-armour.md

 [jaanga-threejs-cookbook]: http://jaanga.github.io/index.html#cookbook-threejs/index.html

 ## Time zone difference and common working hours
+<span style="color: red;">TODO!</span>
-*was thinking about writing about trying out different schedules for our sessions, but maybe not that interesting and better keeping the article short*
+*Note: was thinking about writing about trying out different schedules for our sessions, but maybe not that interesting and better keeping the article short*

 ## Topics Theo and I were collaborating on
 After Theo showed me what he was working on, we figured out which topics might be interesting to start working on and kicked off our collaboration.